Net Worth

 Roc Nation Signing

-J. Cole’s early support from Jay-Z provided him with the resources and motivation to pursue his professional music career ambitions in full.
+J. Cole’s early support from Jay-Z provided him with the resources and motivation to pursue his professional ambitions in music in full.

 In 2009, he appeared on Wale‘s debut album, Attention Deficit, as well as on the Back to the Feature mixtape, both of which earned him critical praise.
-The following year, his vocals were featured on several notable hip-hop releases, including Revolutions Per Minute and B.o.B.’s mixtape, May 25.
+The following year, his vocals appeared on several notable hip-hop releases, including Revolutions Per Minute and B.o.B.’s mixtape May 25.

 These performances helped J Cole earn his first notable accolade as one of the 50 Great Breakthrough Artists rated by Beyond Race magazine.
-With his rapper persona beginning to take shape, he signed with Jay-Z’s Roc Nation label and released a series of popular singles over the following years.
+With his rapper persona taking shape, he signed with Jay-Z’s Roc Nation label and released a series of popular singles over the following years.

 Supporting Drake & Cole World